-PCA was applied to each of the test datasets (Sec.
-3).
-The variability indices of the sample's stars normalized by their expected value \bar{A} and scatter σ_A as a function of magnitude as discussed in Sec.
-4. Since the indices represent different, albeit often correlated, characteristics and PCA is data-dependent, we performed a zero mean and unit variance standardization prior to the analysis.
+PCA was applied to each of the test data sets (Section 3).
+The variability indices of the sample's stars were normalized by their expected value $\bar{A}$ and scatter $\sigma_A$ as a function of magnitude as discussed in Section 4.
+Since the indices represent different, albeit often correlated, characteristics and PCA is data-dependent, we performed a zero mean and unit variance standardization prior to the analysis.
 Additionally, the variance-covariance matrix of the data was used.
 PCA was implemented in IDL (PCOMP procedure).

-We consider the first three principal components.
-For the Kr dataset we find that PC1 is responsible for 56.5% of the data variance, PC2 for 8.2%, and PC3 for 7.1%.
-The distribution of variance between the first principal components for the other test datasets is very similar.
-The admixture coefficients corresponding to the first three principal components are presented in Figure 5.
-Variable objects tend to have large positive values of α_1 , while they may have any α_2 and α_3 values.
+We consider the first three PCs.
+For the Kr data set we find that PC1 is responsible for 56.5% of the data variance, PC2 for 8.2% and PC3 for 7.1%.
+The distribution of variance between the first principal components for the other test data sets is very similar.
+The admixture coefficients corresponding to the first principal components are presented in Fig. 6.
+Variable objects tend to have large positive values of $\alpha_1$ , while they may have any $\alpha_2$ and $\alpha_3$ values.
 This suggests that most of the information related to variability in general is encoded in PC1.
 The components PC2 and PC3 may encode lightcurve characteristics that differ for different variability types.
-Figure 6 presents the relative contribution of the variability indices to the first three principal components.
-While many scatter and correlation-based indices provide comparable contribution to PC1, the indices l_1 and $\mathscr{E}{\mathscr{A}}$ contribute less, and the contribution of K, CSSD, σ{NXS}^2 is near zero.
-PC1 is dominated by the indices that generally perform better in identifying variable objects (Sec.
-5).
-The indices l_1 , S_B , χ^2{red} contribute the most to PC2 while K, v, and σ{NXS}^2 dominate PC3.
+Fig. 7 presents the relative contribution of the variability indices to the first three PCs.
+While many scatter and correlationbased indices provide comparable contribution to PC1, the indices $l_1$ and $\mathcal{E}{\mathcal{R}}$ contribute less and the contribution of K, CSSD, $\sigma{\text{NXS}}^2$ is near zero.
+PC1 is dominated by the indices that generally perform better in identifying variable objects (Section 5).
+The indices $l_1$ , $S_B$ , $\chi^2{\rm red}$ contribute the most to PC2 while K, v and $\sigma^2{\rm NXS}$ dominate PC3.

-The admixture coefficient α_1 may be used as a composite variability index since all variable objects tend to have large positive values of α_1 (Fig. 5).
-It reaches the value of $F_1 = 0.659$ (Fig. 7) and R = 0.995 on par with the best variability indices for this field (Table 3), but does not provide an improvement over them.
-One possible use of α_1 is to investigate a new dataset for which it is not known a priori which variability indices and perform the PCA of them.
-The coefficient α_1 is by construction one of the best variability indices (that captures most of variability-related information) for this particular dataset.
-Hatzidimitriou et al. (in prep.) discuss the PCA-based variability search in detail and apply it to Hubble Space Telescope observations of a field in M31.
+The admixture coefficient $\alpha_1$ may be used as a composite variability index since all variable objects tend to have large positive values of $\alpha_1$ (Fig. 6).
+It reaches the value of $F_1 = 0.659$ (Fig. 8) and R = 0.995 on par with the best variability indices for this field (Table 5), but does not provide an improvement over them.
+One possible use of $\alpha_1$ is to investigate a new data set for which it is not known a priori which variability indices are most suitable.
+In this case, one could compute multiple indices and perform the PCA of them.
+The coefficient $\alpha_1$ is by construction one of the best variability indices (that captures most of variability-related information) for this particular data set.

-5.5 Limitations of the discussed indices as variability indicators
+5.5 Limitations of the indices as variability indicators

-Besides the random errors (caused by the background and photon noise12) that are usually easy to estimate, photometric measurements are subject to systematic error (due to atmospheric and instrumental variation) that are hard to quantify.
-Since the overall measurement errors are not accurately known, it is not possible to apply the χ^2 test (Sec.
-2.1) to select (non-)variable objects.
-The absence of accurate error estimates can be substituted with the assumptions that i) the majority of field stars are non-variable and ii) stars of similar brightness in a given field are measured with about the same photometric accuracy.
+Besides the random errors (caused by the background and photon noise) that are usually easy to estimate, photometric measurements are subject to systematic error (due to atmospheric and instrumental variation) that are hard to quantify.
+Since the overall measurement errors are not accurately known, it is not possible to apply the $\chi^2$ test (Section 2.1) to select (non-)variable objects.
+The absence of accurate error estimates can be substituted with the assumptions that (i) the majority of field stars are non-variable and (ii) stars of similar brightness in a given field are measured with about the same photometric accuracy.
 If these assumptions hold, the field stars may be used to measure the actual accuracy of a given set of photometric observations.
-The variability indices (Sec.
-2) can be used to select objects showing larger-than-expected brightness variations.
+The variability indices (Section 2) can be used to select objects showing larger-than-expected brightness variations.